Oryxel/Boar/README.md

 A dedicated (proof of concept) ~~anti cheat~~ for GeyserMC project.

-- Warning: This anti-cheat is really terrible and so is the code, I'm not good at making anti-cheat too which sounds like an excuse, and it is lol.
+- Warning: This anti-cheat is not the best thing ever, I believed that a lot of other people could've done it much better (Polar developers, or any developer that have work on a prediction ac before).
-- I also don't guarantee anything about performance or false lol.
-I don't even think I will ever finish this.
+- I can't guarantee I will ever finish this, or anything performance-related, falses, lag compatibility.

 ## Features